-Dr. Martens (LON:DOCS - Get Free Report) posted its earnings results on Thursday.
-The company reported GBX 2.40 ($0.03) earnings per share (EPS) for the quarter, Digital Look Earnings reports.
-Dr. Martens had a net margin of 7.89% and a return on equity of 18.91%.
+Dr. Martens (LON:DOCS - Get Free Report) announced its earnings results on Thursday.
+The company reported GBX 2.40 ($0.03) earnings per share for the quarter, Digital Look Earnings reports.
+Dr. Martens had a return on equity of 18.91% and a net margin of 7.89%.

 Dr. Martens Cuts Dividend

-The firm also recently declared a dividend, which was paid on Tuesday, April 8th.
-Investors of record on Thursday, March 6th were given a dividend of GBX 0.85 ($0.01) per share.
-This represents a yield of 1.47%.
+The firm also recently disclosed a dividend, which was paid on Tuesday, April 8th.
+Stockholders of record on Thursday, March 6th were issued a dividend of GBX 0.85 ($0.01) per share.
+This represents a dividend yield of 1.47%.
 The ex-dividend date of this dividend was Thursday, March 6th.
-Dr. Martens's dividend payout ratio is 42.53%.
+Dr. Martens's dividend payout ratio (DPR) is presently 42.53%.

-Check Out Our Latest Stock Analysis on Dr. Martens
+Check Out Our Latest Research Report on Dr. Martens

 About Dr. Martens